KenzoBH/Data-Science/Twitter_ML/README.md

 # Overview

-This project is about publishing (or tweeting) forecasts of 3 models on stocks in the financial market everyday.
+This project is about publishing (or tweeting) forecasts of 7 models on stocks in the financial market everyday.
 Users can see the predictions and ask for predictions of the companies they want.
+You can see the portuguese project page here, in my website: [link](https://kenzobh.github.io/projetos/machine-learning-twitter.html).
+There, I discussed over the project in a simpler way.
 Technologies and packages used:
-- Web Scraping: pandas and NumPy
+- Web Scraping: pandas
 - Machine Learning Models: sklearn
 - Twitter Bot: Tweepy
 - Deploy: PythonAnywhere

-You can see the final project [here](https://twitter.com/RegressTrio) (the Twitter account of Regress).
+You can see the final project [here](https://twitter.com/RegressML) (the Twitter account of Regress).

 ## Files